Responsive and Transparent Leadership

 My job as your Congresswoman will be to listen to your needs and concerns, and amplify your voices in Washington D.C.
 While Chris Smith, the current Representative of New Jersey’s 4th Congressional District, has not held a town hall in over 26 years, I have committed to hosting 39 town halls in my first term alone.
 I believe the basic job of a Representative is constituent services and being present in our community.
 I will provide prompt, responsive and compassionate constituent services.
 I want to hear from the people I serve and understand how my work in Washington can improve the lives of our families, friends, and neighbors.
 The Founders of this country always imagined that Congress would be citizen legislators and that is exactly what I intend to be.
 You can be sure that if elected, I will regularly take the short train ride from Washington D.C. back home to New Jersey, to meet with members of our community and discuss the issues we are facing.

 Healthcare costs too much.
 It costs businesses too much.
 It costs too much out of our pockets too.
 Every person in the United States should have access to healthcare that does not force them to go bankrupt—no exceptions.
 People with a pre-existing condition, like me and the other 303,900 members of our community, should not live in fear of losing or being denied coverage because of their healthcare needs.
 I support legislation that automatically enrolls people who are uninsured or under-insured into a publicly-funded program such as Medicare, while maintaining employer-based insurance options for those who want them.
 I oppose the Medicare for All plan that is being pushed by some.
 I will also work to lower the cost of prescription drugs, as no one should be rationing their medication or deciding between taking their medicine or putting food on the table.
-We also must extend what is considered to be “healthcare.”
+We also must expand what is considered to be “healthcare.”
 Reproductive rights are healthcare; substance abuse treatment is healthcare; mental health services are healthcare too.
 We all do better as a society when we are healthy, and I will fight for that human right every day.

 Environment and Climate